Hopf Arborescent Links, Minor Theory, and Decidability of the Genus Defect: Decidability of the genus defect for Hopf arborescent links

 As said in the introduction, our proof in not constructive as it relies at its core on the existence of a set of forbidden minors for having defect at most $k$.
 This set of forbidden minors is not explicit and hard-coded in the algorithm.
 Furthermore, the sets of excluded minors will be different for the two different notions of defect (smooth and locally flat).
 It is likely that computing them is a topological challenge requiring arguments of different nature.

-Theorem~\ref{T:wqo} also provides the existence of a set of forbidden minors for having defect at most $k$ but for a different and stronger definition of minors on links that relies only on the surface-minor relation on the Seifert surface and not the trees.
+Theorem~\ref{T:wqo} provides the existence of a set of forbidden minors for having defect at most $k$ but for a different and stronger definition of minors on links that relies only on the surface-minor relation on the Seifert surface and not the trees.
 However deciding this relation, even by a brute force argument, seems challenging: in addition to the fact that no algorithm seems to be known for testing isotopy of surfaces, one would also need to control the complexity of the cutting arcs.
-Even in the case of positive Hopf arborescent links, this seems delicate, see for example~\cite{Misev_cutting}.
+Even with positive Hopf arborescent links only, this seems delicate~\cite{Misev_cutting}.